Steanky/Ethylene/README.md

 # Examples

-Using Ethylene is simple.
 To read some configuration data from a source (let's say a file, `/tmp/config.json`), you can do something like this:

 ```java
 ConfigNode node = ConfigBridges.read(new File("/tmp/config.json"), new JsonCodec()).asNode();
 ```

 The `node` object will contain the data stored in the file we just read from.
 Ethylene knew how to interpret that data because the codec we supplied, `JsonCodec`, is designed for that purpose.
+If the file contained some other kind of format — say, YAML — you'd want to use a `YamlCodec` instance from the `ethylene-yaml` module.

 Now, let's assume that our file contains the following json: